 Some help desk providers have chosen to ditch the term “support ticket” in favour of more “human sounding” terms like “conversations” or “chats”.
 But we aren’t shy to call our ticketing system what it is, because we know our product can help you resolve your customer’s issues in a manner that lives up to their expectations.
 Our service level agreement (SLA) feature, for example, will automatically notify management if customer service agents aren’t responding to tickets in the timeframe you promised your clients.

 Good customer support software doesn't only let you create new tickets and handle pending ones effectively.
-Your ticketing system should also provide a way to establish a knowledge base of common issues your users are experiencing.
+Your ticketing system should also provide a way to establish a FAQ page.

 Otherwise, you could mark open tickets as a certain status so your team knows the issue is common and can be responded to en masse.